 Here are suggestions for the route to deciding if volunteer travel -- VolunTourism -- is for you.
 Returning travelers say it's a life-changing experience.

-Time Required: A few hours of research, phone calls and personal assessment
+A few hours of research, phone calls, and personal assessment

 - Choose an organization that follows your passions.
 Do you feel strongly about protecting wild elephants from extinction?
 Do you feel compelled to build houses for hurricane or tsunami victims?
 Would you like to help farmers till the land?